Introducing the new array functions released in PHP 8.4!

 array_all function

-Finally, there is the array_all function!
+Finally, there's the array_all function!

 Below is an example of use!